Welcome to Our ChatGPT Codex Review

 Trade-off: Credit-based limits, less mature than competitors

-Best for: Free access to Claude Opus 4.5, agent-first development
+Best for: Free access to top models, agent-first development

 Trade-off: Preview stage, rate limits, personal Gmail only

-Bottom Line: If you want task delegation and token efficiency, Codex wins.
-If you want interactive coding, try Claude Code.
-If budget is tight, start with Windsurf or Antigravity.
+Bottom Line: If you want interactive steering and token efficiency, Codex wins.
+If you want autonomous deep work, try Claude Code.
+If budget is tight, start with Windsurf, Antigravity, or Kimi K2.5.

 Q: Is there a free version of ChatGPT Codex?